CollectionBuilder/cb-docs/docs/02_repository/clone.md

 ---

 {:.alert .alert-yellow}
 **Attention GH users:** The rest of the instructions on this page are optional for you.
 You can move on to the [metadata](metadata.html) section.
-GH was designed so that all the edits can be made through the GitHub web interface. <br><br>If you'd like to work on your repository on your local computer, and you've [installed](software.html) all the software required), you can follow the steps below and work in the same way as the other types.
+GH was designed so that all the edits can be made through the GitHub web interface. <br>
+If you'd like to work on your repository on your local computer, and you've [installed](software.html) all the software required), you can follow the steps below and work in the same way as the other types.

 # Clone Your New Repository to Your Local Machine